OndrejValla/TALENTED-PEOPLE/README.md

 All Tutorial videos are such a fantastic inspiration.
 Thanks to these, I created CRUD functions in app.py for the most of my project's pages.

 ### [Code Institute Submissions](https://github.com/orgs/Code-Institute-Submissions/repositories?page=1)
 I always find it very motivational to look on other student's projects.
-I love browsing the Code Institute Submissions page and look deeper into interesting projects.
+I like to browse the Code Institute Submissions page and look deeper into interesting projects.
 There is by my opinion a lots of great projects and ideas.
-Some of these projects functions I have tried to apply and I had successfully applied into my project BY ADAPTING IT to how I wanted the TALENTED PEOPLE website to appear and perform.
-I am glad to be a part of this community and I hope that also my project will inspire someone out there.
+Some of these projects functions I have unsuccessfully tried to apply, and some I have successfully applied into my project BY ADAPTING IT to how I wanted the TALENTED PEOPLE website to appear and perform.
+It is a good learning curve.
+I am glad to be a part of this community learning the code.
+I hope that also my project will inspire someone out there.

 ## Additional Credits: